Karen Like

 Karen Theresa Like (born 14 October 1966 in Cinderford) is a British slalom canoeist who competed from the mid-1980s to the early 1990s.

+Early life

+Karen Davies grew up in Broadwell, Forest of Dean.

+She trained with Yat Racers Canoe Club at Symonds Yat Rapids.
+She lived at Ruardean in the 1990s.
+She had a daughter Emily in February 1993.

+Career

 She won a bronze medal in the K-1 team event at the 1985 ICF Canoe Slalom World Championships in Augsburg.
 She also finished 13th in the K-1 event at the 1992 Summer Olympics in Barcelona.